graninas/type-level-interfaces-in-rust/README.md

 All of this forms the foundation of the methodology I call *Pragmatic Type-Level Design*.
 You can learn it in depth from my book, where these topics are systematically structured and illustrated with fun, well-elaborated examples.

 If *PTLD* reaches **1,000 readers** (*which is a lot!*), I’ll add four more chapters and expand the coverage to two additional languages, beyond Haskell, Rust, and Scala 3, that support these techniques.

-I’m also considering writing a **dedicated book on type-level programming in Rust**, but I can only do that if there’s clear commercial potential.
-Writing advanced, rare books is incredibly time-consuming and expensive.
-If you want to see more work like this, please support my current book—it benefits everyone.
+If *PTLD* reaches **2000 readers**, I will write a big book about type-level programming solely in Rust.
+If you support me—it benefits everyone.

 ## Further reading